bluelabsio/records-mover/records_mover/DRIVERS.md

     cloud-hosted.
   * Iterate on the errors until you get the same errors you got in your `./itest` runs.
 3. Fix these "singledb" tests!
-  * Now that you have tests running (and failing), you can address the problems one by one.
+Now that you have tests running (and failing), you can address the problems one by one.
 Here are things you are likely to need to do--I'd suggest waiting for the problem to come up via the test and then applying the fix until the tests pass.
-If you encounter things not on the list below, add them here for the next person!
+If you encounter things not on the list below, add them here for the next person (unless the fix you put in will address for all future databses with the same issue).
   * Add Python driver (either SQLAlchemy or if SQLAlchemy supports it natively, maybe just the DBAPI driver) as a transtive dependency in `setup.py`.
 Rerun `./deps.sh` and then `./itest --docker